 “38 Degrees has I think now proved that it can work and play an important role in the UK progressive landscape – there is so much more we could do, and more quickly, if we had the resources.”

 This good news follows on from the launch of their latest digital campaign – to prevent Rupert Murdoch’s take-over of BSkyB and support a substantial review of the News International’s buyout.
 38 Degrees are urging constituents to email their MPs to support the review of the deal ordered yesterday by business secretary Vince Cable.
 This ties in with their wider campaign to protect media plurality and the integrity of the BBC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.